module specification

 Balance of independent study and scheduled teaching activity

-Student’s teaching and learning will consist of weekly classes comprising a combination of lectures, seminars, discursive sessions, and workshops totalling 36 hours of contact time.
-Students will be given the opportunity to engage in seminar activities in which the use of case studies from around the world stimulates discussion and helps them to develop a deep understanding of sustainability in the built environment.
+Teaching and learning will consist of weekly classes, comprising of a combination of lectures, seminars, discursive sessions, and workshops, totalling 36 hours of contact time.
+Students will be given the opportunity to engage in seminar activities that use case studies from around the world to stimulate discussion and deepen their understanding of Sustainability in the Built Environment.

-Workshops will facilitate group study of authentic case studies, presenting project scenarios and challenging the students to propose considered and appropriate responses.
-The case studies will be diverse in project type and seminars and workshops will include taking the projects on a journey around the globe to use material that explores and develops the student’s critical awareness of how different factors, such as availability of natural resources, social capital, globalisation and micro/macroeconomics influence approaches to embracing, postponing or ignoring the need for a sustainable built environment.
+Workshops will facilitate group study of authentic case studies, presenting project scenarios and challenging students to propose thoughtful and appropriate responses.
+These case studies will span various project types, and seminars and workshops will take students on a journey across the globe, exploring how factors such as climate change, the availability of natural resources, social capital, globalisation, and micro/macroeconomics influence approaches to embracing, delaying, or ignoring the need for a Sustainable Built Environment.

-A blended/ technology enhanced learning approach will be employed in the delivery of this module.
-Formal lectures will introduce and develop themes that relate to the core subject.
-The delivery of the module will be broken down into key elements that have discrete tasks.
-Tasks will be performed through group and independent study, to develop critical thinking skills of analysis, evaluation, and synthesis.
-Throughout the module student output’s will be reviewed, and formative feedback will be given to ensure clarity and comprehension.
+A blended and technology-enhanced learning approach will be employed for the delivery of this module.
+Formal lectures will introduce and develop themes related to the core subject.
+The module will be broken down into key elements with discrete tasks, which will be performed through both group and independent study to develop critical thinking skills in analysis, evaluation, and synthesis.
+Student outputs will be reviewed throughout the module, with formative feedback provided to ensure clarity and comprehension.

 Learning outcomes